Roon-class cruiser: Design

-The Second Naval Law in Germany, passed in 1900, envisioned a force of fourteen armored cruisers for both service overseas in Germany's colonial empire and as scouts for the main battle fleet in German waters.
+The Second Naval Law in Germany, passed in 1900, envisioned a force of fourteen armored cruisers for service both in Germany's colonial empire and as scouts for the main battle fleet in German waters.
 The naval expansion program was primarily directed against the British Royal Navy, then the world's preeminent naval force.
 The previous armored cruiser design, the Prinz Adalbert class, provided the basis for the next pair of vessels to be built under the program.
-The design for the new ships, completed in 1901, were slight improvements over the Prinz Adalberts, with the primary changes being the addition of two boilers, which necessitated a longer hull and provided an increase by about 2000 PS.
-The design staff projected that the ships would gain 0.5 kn in speed over the earlier cruisers, but in service, neither actually reached that speed.
-This failure was primarily the result of their length to breadth ratio, which was the result of limitations imposed by the dock facilities in Wilhelmshaven.
+The design for the new ships, completed in 1901, was slightly improved over that of Prinz Adalbert, with the primary changes being the addition of two boilers, which necessitated a longer hull and provided an increase of about 2000 PS.
+The design staff projected that the ships would gain 0.5 kn in speed over the earlier cruisers for a top speed of 22 kn, but in service, neither actually reached that speed.
+They were nevertheless about a half-knot faster than the Prinz Adalberts, which had also failed to reach their intended speed.
+These failures were primarily the result of their length-to-breadth ratio, which was imposed by the limitations of existing dock facilities in Wilhelmshaven.